sk-roy/emailer/CoreCommerce-CodingAssignment/Documentation.md

 ## Movie Class

 Represents a movie with its name and price code.
+We have moved the price code constants to a new file Constant.php.
+The constants is used globally.
 # Properties
 1. name (string): Name of the movie.
 2. priceCode (int): Pricing code for the movie.